AdaCore/spark2014/docs/ug/spark_2014.rst

-Although no refined preconditions and postconditions are required on the implementation of ``Add_To_Total``, it is possible to provide a refined postcondition in that case, which specifies a more precise functional behavior of the subprogram.
+Although no refined preconditions and postconditions are required on the implementation of ``Add_To_Total``, it is possible to provide a refined postcondition introduced by ``Refined_Post`` in that case, which specifies a more precise functional behavior of the subprogram.
 For example, procedure ``Add_To_Total`` may also increment the value of a counter ``Call_Count`` at each call, which can be expressed in the refined postcondition:

 .. code-block:: ada